peass-ng/PEASS-ng/linPEAS/README.md

 It uses **/bin/sh** sintax, so can run in anything supporting `sh` (and the binaries and parameters used).

-It could take from **2 to 3 minutes** to execute the whole script (less than 1 min to make almost all the checks, almost 1 min to search for possible passwords inside all the accesible files of the system and 1 min to monitor the processes in order to find very frequent cron jobs).
+It could take from **3 to 4 minutes** to execute the whole script (less than 1 min to make almost all the checks, 20s/user bruteforce with top2000, almost 1 min to search for possible passwords inside all the accesible files of the system, and 1 min to monitor the processes in order to find very frequent cron jobs).

-You can **decrease this** time use the parameters:
+You can **decrease this** time and be more **stealthy** using the parameters:
-- **-f** (fast) - This will bypass checking processes during 1 min
+- **-f** (fast & stealth) - This will bypass checking processes during 1 min and su brute - **Stealthy mode** (Nothing will be written to disk)
-- **-s** (superfast) - This will bypass the previous check and other time consuming checks.
+- **-s** (superfast & stealth) - This will bypass the previous checks and other time consuming checks - **Stealthy mode** (Nothing will be written to disk)

 This script has **several lists** included inside of it to be able to **color the results** in order to highlight PE vector.